Research

 What is Mistral Small 4?

 Mistral Small 4 was released on March 16 2026 under Apache 2.0.
 It is a 119B-total-parameter Mixture-of-Experts model with only 6.5B active parameters per forward pass.
 Mistral docs list minimum production infrastructure as 4×H100, 2×H200, or 1×DGX-B200; small relative to frontier MoEs, not laptop-class.
 It supports hybrid reasoning (instruct + reasoning + coding in one model), image and text inputs, and competes with much larger open-weight models on most benchmarks.
 The headline insight: 6.5B active beats some 30B-70B dense models because the MoE architecture activates the right experts per token.
-For on-device deployment or single-GPU self-hosting, Mistral Small 4 is the canonical March 2026 pick.
+For private self-hosting on a small datacenter footprint, Mistral Small 4 is the canonical March 2026 pick.

 When did Gemini 3.1 Pro launch?